Let AI set up TraceKit for you

 Traces not appearing?

-• Check that enabled is set to true
+• Check that enabled is true in the config array

 Composer dependency issues?